patrickmaynard/rosters-of-forms/README.md

 This repository is based on initial work done in the Baltimore Sun newsroom.
 It has since been expanded with additional form lists.

-A request-tracking document is here:
+A spreadsheet that tracks requests for lists of forms is here:

 https://docs.google.com/spreadsheets/d/1IUK3nt7jVCMi2kBKvKA2TcvWk_bpeQeRwz2KKEGBacQ/edit